NexThoughts/ExpressJs-Demo/README.md

 ExpressJs-Demo
 ==============
-To run this app : run  node ./bin/www
+To run this app : node ./bin/www